Help with the cost of living

 - £300 – Pensioner Cost of Living Payment – during Winter 2023/4

-Important: deadline related to recieving Pension Credit and the Second Cost of Living (CoL) Payment
+Important: deadline related to recieving Pension Credit and the Third Cost of Living (CoL) Payment

-In order to qualify for the second CoL payment, you must have been entitled to a qualifying benefit – such as Pension Credit – between 18 August 2023 and 17 September 2023.
-It should be noted that due to backdating rules with Pension Credit, whereby you can ask for a claim to be backdated for up to three months, you may still be able to qualify for the second CoL payment, even if you're not getting Pension Credit yet.
-10th December 2023 is the cut off point for this, so as long as you start a claim for Pension Credit by then and are found to be eligible – including that this eligibility would also have applied on the CoL qualifying date of 17 September – then you should still get the second CoL payment of £300.
+In order to qualify for the third CoL payment, you must have been entitled to a qualifying benefit – such as Pension Credit – between 13 November 2023 and 12 December 2023.
+It should be noted that due to backdating rules with Pension Credit (PC), whereby you can ask for a claim to be backdated for up to three months, you may still be able to qualify for the third CoL payment, even if you're not getting PC yet.

 The price cap applies to most households in Britain.
 It is a maximum amount that suppliers can charge per unit of energy.